s-oram/Grace/Manual Files/Grace Manual.md

 # Welcome to Grace #

-Thank you for purchasing Grace.
-Your support allows me to continue developing music software.
+Thank you for purchasing Grace!

 Grace is a VST Plugin Sampler.
 It's ideal for playing melodic samples.
 Pianos, keys, strings etc. Creative producers and musicians will find a host of other uses as well.
 Grace's main goal is to make using original samples in your music as simple as possible.
-It wants to be the tool that will let you load a sample mid composition with minimal disruptions to your creative flow.

 I hope you enjoy using Grace!
 Please do not hesitate to get in touch via the support forum or email if you have any questions.